 The IRS recommends the following names and descriptions be used for certain binary attachments used in MeF returns.

-- Recommended Names and Descriptions for PDF files by Code & Section
+- Recommended Names and Descriptions for PDF files by Code and Section

 - Recommended Names and Descriptions for PDF files by Form